 Q: Why only Orleans Parish?

 A: This community access initiative in Orleans Parish is a first step.
 We currently offer Jefferson Parish residents and employees half-priced admission on an annual basis.
-Other programs, such as our Taylor/Audubon Students and Scholars Program, which rewards high-performing students with a free membership to the Zoo, Aquarium and Butterfly Garden and Insectarium, are open to residents in all Louisiana parishes.
+Other programs, such as our Taylor/Audubon Students and Scholars Program, which rewards high-performing students with a free membership to the Zoo and Aquarium, are open to residents in all Louisiana parishes.
 As we assess the impact of this initiative, we plan to explore expanding to additional areas.

 Q: Are the free days really free?

 A: Yes.
 On select days, Orleans Parish residents with a valid government-issued photo ID receive free admission to Audubon attractions.
-Appreciation days rotate each week among the Zoo, Aquarium, Butterfly Garden and Insectarium, and Planetarium (Louisiana Nature Center).
+Appreciation days rotate each week among the Zoo and Aquarium.

 Q: How many guests are allowed on free days?